-This is another toggle, which affects LFO2, ASR2, FUNs 2 and 4.
-When off, these three control sources are local; they affect each individual note in the layers that use them as a control source.
-They begin operating each time a note in that layer is triggered.
+This parameter affects LFO2, ASR2, and FUNs 2 and 4.
+When off, these modulation sources are local; the sources affect each individual note in the the program separately and each pernote source is retriggered each time a note is triggered.

-When the Globals parameter is set to On, these control sources become global, that is they affect every note in every layer of the current program, not just the one to which they're applied.
+When the Globals parameter is set to On, these modulation sources become global, that is they affect every note in the current program simultaneously (they are not re-triggered pernote).
 When these control sources are global, they begin operating as soon as the program is selected.
 When Globals are on, LFO2, ASR2, and FUNs 2 and 4 will appear on their respective pages preceded by the letter G to indicate that they're global.
-You'll use global control sources when you want to affect each note in a given layer uniformly, and local control sources when you want to affect each layer's note independently.